davidgiga1993/mixing-station-docs/docs/settings/session.md

-# App settings
+# Session settings
-This page gives an overview over the available app settings
+This page gives an overview over the available session settings

 ## Open settings
 The app settings can be opened via the menu from the *mixer view*